MohauMushi/MOHMUS379_BCL2401_GroupA_Mohau-Mushi_DJS05/README.md

 - **Functional Programming Principles**: Draw upon functional programming concepts as illustrated in the reference videos.
 While Redux is the inspiration, you're encouraged to apply these principles creatively in your implementation.

 ## How to run code
+Follow these steps:

+1. First, download the PDF zip file and extract the folders.
+2. Open the extracted folders in your desired IDE or Visual Studio Code.
+3. Open the `index.html` file in a live server to view it in the browser.
+4. After opening `index.html` in the browser, right-click on the browser window and select "Inspect".
+5. In the developer tools panel that appears, click on the "Console" tab to view the outputs.

 ## A brief overview of the approach